dice-roller/documentation/docs/api/modifiers/UniqueModifier.md

 <a name="UniqueModifier"></a>

 ## UniqueModifier ⇐ <code>ComparisonModifier</code>
-A `UniqueModifier` re-rolls any dice that roll non-unique values and, optionally that match a given test.
+A `UniqueModifier` re-rolls any non-unique dice values and, optionally that match a given test.

 **Kind**: global class
 **Extends**: <code>ComparisonModifier</code>